 Also, note that the FMLA extends to maternity leave: New parents can take up to 12 weeks of unpaid time off to bond with a new baby, even if no one is ill or injured.2

 Many Nevada employers choose to grant paid leave to their employees for illness or injury.
-Since there is no law requiring paid time off, employers have broad control over how to implement the policy.
+Since there is no law requiring paid time off for employers with less than 50 workers, employers have broad control over how to implement the policy.
 For instance, employers may:

 - cap the amount of paid leave employees can take,